Highland Cemetery

 Current Projects

-We are embarking on digitizing the cemetery.
 Our current records and maps are all on paper.
-We have contracted with Chronicle to geocode our cemetery and drone photograph the more than 3000 headstones to build a digital map accessible to all.
-We have found that many of our headstones have a lichen and moss growth on their north facing surfaces making them illegible.
-We have applied a solution to rid the stones of moss and lichen.
-This solution is used by the caretakers at Arlington National Cemetery for the maintenance of their headstones.
-We are now inviting the community to join us in service events to scrub the worst stones in preparation for their photographing.
+We have contracted with the company Chronicle to geocode our cemetery and drone photograph the more than 4000 headstones.
+They will use this data to build a digital map accessible to all.
+Before we could have the cemetery photograph- ed, we found that many of our headstones have a lichen and moss growth on their north facing surfaces making them illegible.
+We applied a cleaning solution safe for headstones to rid the stones of the growth.
+Then our Board members and community volunteers spent several months carefully scrubbing and cleaning every headstone (see before and after images below).
+The drone photography commenced on September 4th, 2024, and our digital map should be ready for the public in the summer of 2025.

 Address